philips-software/cerberus/README.md

 ### To Contribute

 You are always free to fork this repository and create a PR to develop branch and ask for reviewer, Once approved it gets merged to develop branch .
-To prevent build breaks run the same maven goals that we run in our pipelines for all quality checks
+To prevent build breaks run the same quality checks using gradle that we run in our pipelines for all quality checks

 ```
-mvn clean package checkstyle:check pmd:check pmd:cpd-check pitest:mutationCoverage pitest:report site surefire-report:report compile assembly:single
+./gradlew clean build pitest shadowJar
 ```

 ## License